-Since it’s now 2017, I thought it would be nice to kick things off by putting together a little New Year’s Celebration Icon, that you could use in any future projects.
+Since it’s now 2018, I thought it would be nice to kick things off by putting together a little Celebration Icon that you could use in any future projects.
 That being said, we’ll be using some of Illustrator’s most basic shapes and tools that you probably already work with on a daily basis, so it should be pretty easy to follow me along the process.

 Tutorial Details: New Year’s Celebration Icon

 - Topics Covered: Compositional Construction, Shape Alignment and Positioning

 Final Image: New Year’s Celebration Icon

 Let’s start the project by setting up a New Web intended Document by going over to File > New Document (or using the Control-N keyboard shortcut) which we will adjust using the following values: